 German legal provisions governing hearing protectors

-For custom-moulded earplugs which are individually formed to the wearer's ear canal, both the DGUV publications and the state technical rules governing noise pursuant to the Ordinance on noise and vibration protection (Section 6.2.3) require a fitting check to be performed following delivery (within six months) and subsequently at regular intervals of not more than three years.
-Only by this means can the correct fitting of custom-moulded earplugs be assured and thus also the sound attenuation as determined in the type testing and documented in the user information for the product concerned.
-Comprehensive information on this topic can be found in the information module provided by the specialized field of hearing protection within the DGUV's "Personal protective equipment" expert committee (download module (PDF, 56 kB).
+For earplugs that are custom-moulded to the wearer's own ear canal, both the DGUV publications and the state TRLV technical rules governing noise under the German Noise and Vibrations Occupational Safety and Health Ordinance (LärmVibrationsArbSchV, Section 6.2.3) require a function check to be performed following delivery (within six months) and thereafter at regular intervals of no more than three years.
+Correct fitting of the custom-moulded earplug, and thus also the sound attenuation determined in the type examination and documented in the user information for the product concerned, cannot otherwise be assured for the individual user.
+Comprehensive information on this topic can be found in the information module provided by the Hearing protection subcommittee within the DGUV's Personal protective equipment expert committee (download module (PDF, 56 kB)).